Watch Video – Using Format Painter to Copy Formatting in Excel

 Using Format Painter, you can also quickly copy formatting from shapes and paste it to other shapes.

-Here are the steps to copy formatting from a shape and paste it to another using format painter in Excel:
+Here are the steps to copy formatting from the shape and paste it to another using format painter in Excel:

 - Select the shape from which you want to copy the formatting.